Table Of Contents

 Slowly increase your intake of vegetables, fruits, and whole grains.

-Consuming vegetables, fruits, and whole grains have numerous health benefits.
+Consuming vegetables, fruits, and whole grains has numerous health benefits.
 They are low in calories, high in fiber, and can help you feel fuller faster.
 Vegetables are high in nutrients and low in calories.
 Whole grains are a good source of carbs that can help you feel full and energized.

 Avoid overeating sugar or artificial sweeteners.